Rochdale Castle

 Rochdale Castle was a motte-and-bailey castle in Rochdale, Greater Manchester, England.
-It was built in the period shortly after the Norman Conquest of England.
+Historically a part of Lancashire, it was built in the period shortly after the Norman Conquest of England.

-In the 12th century many charters refer to 'the vill of the castle of Rachedal'.
-A charter dated c.1238 gave details of the castle standing on rising ground commanding the valley of the Roche and still known as Castle Hill.
+In the 12th century, many charters refer to "the vill of the castle of Rachedal".
+A charter dated c.
+1238 describes the castle as standing on rising ground commanding the valley of the Roche a location still known as Castle Hill.
 The castle was abandoned in the early 13th century.
-It was documented in 1322.
+It was documented again in 1322.

-In 1626 a Gabriel Tayor had a house, known as Castle Hill, on the site, described as being on the 'reputed site of a castle standing there, but now clean defaced'.
-Buildings have been erected over the castle bailey and in the 19th century a house was built on the motte.
+In 1626 a Gabriel Tayor had a house on the site, known as Castle Hill, described as being on the "reputed site of a castle standing there, but now clean defaced".
+Buildings were later erected over the castle bailey and in the 19th century a house was built on the motte.

-The motte is 100 ft at the base; the bailey is rectangular and lies to the south and measures 120 ft by 100 ft.
+The motte is 100 ft at the base; the bailey is rectangular, lies to the south, and measures 120 ft by 100 ft.
 The defences consisted of an earth rampart and ditch.